OliaKr/level-validator/README.md

 ## Test Examples & Outputs 🧪

-To ensure both schema and logic are validated correctly, I tested three representative schenarios:
+To ensure both schema and logic are validated correctly, here are some examples of representative schenarios:

-1. **Unbalanced Reward-Time Configuration**
+1. **Unbalanced Reward-Time Configuration** (Using gpt-3.5-turbo)
    A mid-level setup with too high reward and too short time limit.
    Expected to trigger feedback and suggested fixes.
    ![תמונה](https://github.com/OliaKr/level-validator/blob/main/public/Capture1.JPG)

-2. **Balanced Easy-Level setup**
+2. **Balanced Easy-Level setup** (Using gpt-4o-mini)
    A properly configured easy-level input, used to confirm that the model recognizes well-balanced cases.
    ![תמונה](https://github.com/OliaKr/level-validator/blob/main/public/Capture2.JPG)

-3. **Bordeline configuration for medium level**
+3. **Balanced Easy-Level setup** (Using gpt-4-turbo)
-   An edge case with a slightly high reward and tight time limit for a medium level.
+   A hard-level configuration with reward and time limit values outside the acceptable range for this difficulty.
-   Used to test the model's nuanced judgment.
    ![תמונה](https://github.com/OliaKr/level-validator/blob/main/public/Capture3.JPG)